-Breaking stereotypes In STEM, only 25 per cent of the UK’s graduates and 21 percent of its workforce are female.
-British engineer Dame Judith Hackitt identifies some of the factors at play.
+In STEM, only 25% of the UK’s graduates are female.
+Only 21% of the STEM workforce is female.
+British engineer, Dame Judith Hackitt, identifies some of the factors at play.

-The “unconscious collusion” can start early: Dame Judith references an eminent British physicist criticising toy brick-maker Lego recently for new gender-specific products.
+The “unconscious collusion” can start early.
+She references a recent criticism of Lego, for their new, gender-specific products.
 “I was given Lego by my father for my fourth birthday.
 It became my favourite toy, it wasn’t gender specific.
 Why is everything ‘for girls’ pink?
 It’s much worse than it was.”

 Less categorisation, more exploration